Genoa low: Van Bebber cyclone tracks

 Most Genoa lows remain stationary or leave a residual trough to the south of the Alps.
 Three principal tracks which they typically follow were identified by Wilhelm Jakob van Bebber who classified European windstorm tracks ("Zyklonenbahnen" in German) in 1891.
 To this date, track V of the latter group has remained in common use, unlike the large majority of van Bebber's tracks.
 The V track is linked to flooding events in central and eastern Europe, low pressure areas (south of the Alps) can track across France into the Mediterranean Sea where they pick up additional moisture, or form, and then move into central and eastern or southern Europe. the tracks diverge from the Genoa low formation area along the following pathways.

 Vb track

+Vb cyclones are rare events which occur on average only 2.3 times per year.

 A strong southwesterly flow in the upper atmosphere leads the lows to the northeast and north-northeast, ("Zugstrasse Vb" Van Bebber) towards the Vienna Basin.
 The lows then glide over colder and denser air from the northwest and are lifted orographically by the Bohemian Massif, Ore Mountains, Sudetes, Beskids and Tatra Mountains.
 The warm and moist air masses cause prolonged and abundant precipitation during slow Meridional flow over the upper catchments of both the southern and northern European Watershed.
 Flooding then progresses down their major rivers of central Europe.
 This 'Vb-track' displays a high potential for large summer floods in Europe.
 Although the link between large summer floods and the Vb track have also been described as having a significant but weak correlation.

 Examples of flooding events which follow this pattern are: